colinleroy/a2tools/README.md

 Install the SD card into a Raspberry, connect Ethernet, connect USB/serial adapter and boot.
 Everything should be up and running if you have a DHCP server.

 You can ssh into the pi with the default Raspbian login, pi/raspberry.
+The Pi should get on the network as `surl-server.local`.

 If you already have a running Raspberry that you'd want to use for this, you can instead add the following source and packages: